NaveenChandraAdhikari/JavaQuestions/README.md

 In Short:
 - Interfaces cannot hold state: Interfaces are purely for defining contracts (methods) that classes must implement, so there’s no need to initialize anything.
 Since there's no state (fields) in interfaces, constructors, which are meant for initializing objects, are unnecessary.
-- Implementation happens in classes: The actual class that implements the interface is responsible for any necessary initialization, including any fields.
+- Implementation happens in classes: The actual class that implements the interface is responsibleme for any necessary initialization, including any fields.
 Thus, constructors are not needed in interfaces since they don't create objects or maintain state.

 **## Q Java supports multithreading ?**